Pillar · EU AI Act for Marketing Compliance

 Why does EU data residency matter for AI marketing content?

 EU data residency means the data and the processing both stay in the European Union.
 Under GDPR, personal data of EU residents has stricter handling requirements; under the EU AI Act, AI systems operating in the EU need traceable infrastructure.
-Platforms hosted on EU-central-1 (Frankfurt) — which CrawlQ Studio is — meet the residency requirement by architecture.
+Platforms hosted on EU servers (AWS eu-west-1, Ireland) — which CrawlQ Studio is — meet the residency requirement by architecture.
 US-hosted platforms can claim 'GDPR compliant by policy' but cannot claim 'EU-resident by infrastructure'.
 The distinction matters for procurement in regulated industries.
+(Not legal advice.)

 How do I prove my AI content is defensible to a regulator?

 By producing the audit trail on demand.
-For each piece of content: which model generated it, which documents grounded it, which prompt produced it, which compliance score it reached, which compliance tier it crossed.
-CrawlQ Studio logs all five per generation.
+For each piece of content, five fields: which model generated it, whose key produced it, when it was generated, which inputs and documents grounded it, and a tamper hash that fingerprints the exact prompt and content.
+CrawlQ Studio logs all five per generation (the compliance score and tier already sit on the same record).
 When a regulator or legal counsel asks 'how did this content get produced?' the answer is a click-through to the audit log, not a search through three Slack channels and someone's memory.

 Other pillars in this architecture